 One of the questions we get asked regularly is how to get to Petra from Israel…so here’s our guide to popping into Jordan from Israel via Jerusalem, Tel Aviv, or Eilat.

 Note that there are three border crossings between Jordan and Israel; the Allenby/King Hussein crossing, the Sheikh Hussein crossing, and the Wadi Arava crossing.
 This post is going to explain to you how to cross each border and the whys/why nots of choosing a specific border crossing.

-Using the Allenby/King Hussein crossing to get to Petra
+Using the Allenby/King Hussein crossing to get to Petra from Israel

 This border crossing is located in the southern Jordan Valley and is some 57 km from Amman – and an hour away from Jerusalem, making it the most used crossing for many Petra visitors.
 The crossing is open Sun–Thurs 08:00 – 20:00 for arrivals and 8:00 to 14:00 for departures, and Fri-Sat 08:00 – 13:00.